DennisHenke/mongoose-merge-plugin/README.md

 * <b>mergeidentifier</b>

 > Default: _id
 > The field, which is used to find the subitem to update.

 * <b>mergeoverride</b>

-> Default: false
+> Default: true
-> If set to true, it will not replace the whole array, but iterate through it and merge subdocuments found by the <i>mergeidentifier</i> with the new value or if not found append it to the array.
+> If set to false, it will not replace the whole array, but iterate through it and merge subdocuments found by the <i>mergeidentifier</i> with the new value or if not found append it to the array.

 The method <i>merge</i> accept a second parameter that is the merge options. this parameter allow to specify a filter on fields when calling the merge.